Prescription for Long Term Acute Care Hospital Success

-- LTACH case managers, medical records staff and the clinical staff must ensure accurate DRG coding.
+- LTACH case managers, coders and the clinical staff must ensure accurate DRG coding.
 This process requires appropriate clinical documentation by the medical staff and concurrent review most importantly upon admission, throughout the stay and upon discharge.
-In a short term acute care environment, a specific diagnosis might be associated with a five day average stay, but the same diagnosis might be associated with a 35-day stay at an LTACH.
+In a short term acute care environment, a specific diagnosis might be associated with a five-day average stay, but the same diagnosis might be associated with a 35-day stay at an LTACH.
 Thus, coding accuracy is crucial for compliance as well as reimbursement.

 - LTACHs aren’t just about the 25-day length of stay.
 CMS periodically changes LTACH regulations.
-It is critical that LTACH administrators remain current about any changes in the length of stay calculation, daily physician visits requirement, interdisciplinary team meetings requirement, blended payment, three-day ICU qualifier, and other requirements.
+It is critical that LTACH executive leaders remain current about any changes in the length of stay calculation, Medicare Conditions of Participation, LTACH criteria and payment rules, and other requirements.

 - The LTACH operates most effectively with a staff that includes a complement of medical specialties.
 All clinical team members must work together to ensure patient needs are met within a long term acute care environment.
 It is key to establish ongoing education for physicians, general acute care hospital staff and LTACH staff regarding the changing parameters of the LTACH environment.
 This practice encourages the entire care team to collaborate in improving clinical outcomes.